Lesliecop94/Pato/README.md

 # Pato

-Fictif project for a restaurant.
+Fictif project for a restaurant

 ✔️ Html - Sass - JS